 As Farm2050’s first country partner, New Zealand has a pivotal role to play.
 We have advanced farming systems and deep domain knowledge.
 We produce some of the finest agricultural product in the world.
 Yet our farmers and growers are well aware of the regulatory environment in which they now operate.
 Consumer concerns about environmental impact, negative media comment and government regulation are all affecting sentiment within the primary sector.

-Farm2050’s global nutrient initiative is designed to map talk with action to support our farmers and growers, going forward.
+Farm2050’s global nutrient initiative is designed to map talk with action to support our farmers and growers.

 What does this mean in practise?
 As a first step, Farm2050, in conjunction with Agritech New Zealand, will work with New Zealand farmers, leading ag co-operatives and government to establish field trials to test select, emerging nutrient technologies.
 We plan to engage with New Zealand’s major existing players in this space, as well as early stage agritech companies seeking to address these issues.